pixelated-noise/bb-dialog/docs/API.md

    - `body`: The body text of the dialog
    - `choices`: A map of options to their descriptions.

-   By default, `choices` is assumed to be a map of keywords to strings, and returns a keyword, but you can customize this behavior with optional keyword arguments:
+   By default, `choices` is assumed to be a map of keywords to strings, and returns a keyword, but you can customize this behavior with optional keyword
+   arguments:

    - `:in-fn`: a function that will be applied to convert each key to a string for use by `dialog`
-   - `:out-fn`: a function that will be applied to the string option selected and returned by `dialog`, to convert it back into a
+   - `:out-fn`: a function that will be applied to the string option selected and returned by `dialog`, to convert it back into a Clojure value
-     Clojure value

-   Returns: keyword (or result of `out-fn`), or nil if the user selects cancel
+   Returns: keyword (or result of `out-fn`), or nil if the user selects cancel.

-## <a name="bb-dialog.core/message">`message`</a> [📃](https://github.com/pixelated-noise/bb-dialog/blob/main/src/bb_dialog/core.clj#L37-L48)
+## <a name="bb-dialog.core/message">`message`</a> [📃](https://github.com/pixelated-noise/bb-dialog/blob/main/src/bb_dialog/core.clj#L44-L56)
 <a name="bb-dialog.core/message"></a>
 ``` clojure